Home » Garden » 7 Best Deer Repellents for a Beautiful Flower Garden

 Simply spray it on the foliage, and Plantskydd creates a barrier that helps keeps deer away.

-The drawbacks of using it are that it will initially stain your plants.
+The drawback of using it is that it will initially stain your plants.
 And it’s a little scary to see that staining too.
 Because it stains, I would avoid using it on flowers that are already blooming and instead, apply it while the plant grows.

 In other words, don’t go using this on your gorgeous limelight hydrangea flowers.
 Go with a different repellent that won’t stain the blooms.